 Examinations are conducted by the Illinois Department of Insurance every three to five years.
-The Illinois Department of Insurance's last examination of ICC was in November 2017 covering the period from 2012-2016.
-The report from this exam has not yet been released.
-The prior examination of ICC was in February 2012 covering the period from 2007-2011.
-The 2012 examination did not result in any adjustments to our financial position.
+The Illinois Department of Insurance's last examination of ICC was in February 2012 covering the period from 2007-2011.
+The examination did not result in any adjustments to our financial position.
 In addition, there were no substantive qualitative matters indicated in the examination report that had a material adverse impact on our operations.